SHARE

 Vegan Pot Pie Ingredients

-To make this Vegan Pot Pie, you’ll need:
+To make this plant-based pot pie recipe, you’ll need:

 • Red onion.
 In a pinch, a yellow onion or shallots will work.